awsdocs/aws-batch-user-guide/doc_source/service_IAM_role.md

 1. In the navigation pane, choose **Roles**\.

 1. Search the list of roles for `AWSBatchServiceRole`\.
-If the role does not exist, use the procedure below to create the role\.
+If the role doesn't exist, use the procedure below to create the role\.
 If the role does exist, select the role to view the attached policies\.

 1. Choose **Permissions**\.